 In the past, people with ID/DD were increasingly shifted to smaller scales settings, but still did not receive person-centered, individualized supports.
 While smaller, congregate settings offer physical integration into the communities, they rarely provide the opportunity for true, inclusive community integration.
 In July 2019, an amendment to Maryland’s DDA Waivers expanded the scope of available services to include Supported Living.

 We encourage you to be as independent as possible.
 Our staff is there to support you whenever the need arises.
 We offer supports that are based on your identified needs in areas such as: daily living activities, health/safety, money management, transportation and community engagement.

 Living independently can be one of life’s greatest achievements and provides opportunities for you to shape the direction of your life

 The ability to choose where we live, who we live with and make important everyday decisions is what makes our lives unique.

 Learn to do as much as you can for yourself and become increasingly independent with your daily living, health and household tasks.

 Experience personal growth and fulfillment that comes with making your own choices and living your vision for a good life.

 Want To Learn More?

-Personal Support Services provide individualized hands-on training and coaching-based support for individuals living in their own homes or with family.
+Personal Support Services provides individualized hands-on training and coaching for individuals living in their own homes or with family.
 We focus on support, training and supervision in developing and maintaining skills such as;